dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 When the API endpoint supports incremental loading, you can configure dlt to load only the new or changed data using these two methods:

-1. Defining a special parameter in the `params` section.
+1. Defining a special parameter in the `params` section of the [endpoint configuration](#endpoint-configuration).
-2. Specifying the `incremental` field.
+2. Specifying the `incremental` field in the endpoint configuration.

-Both are configured in the [endpoint configuration](#endpoint-configuration).
 Let's start with the first method.

 ### Incremental loading in `params`